Transformational Wideband Communication Capabilities for the Warfighter

 As is common with DOD satellite contracts, the Government has incrementally increased the size of the constellation through the exercise of contract options for procurement of additional satellites.
 To that end, the Block II Follow-On (B2FO) contract was awarded in August 2010 with the initial order for satellite 7.
 Satellites 8, 9 and 10 were awarded in December 2011, January 2012 and July 2012, respectively.
 The Wideband Digital Channelizer upgrade, which was awarded in June 2012, will be included on satellites WGS-8 and beyond.

 The first Wideband Global SATCOM satellite was launched Oct.
 7, 2007 aboard an Atlas V launch vehicle.
 The second was launched April 3, 2009, also on an Atlas.
 The third satellite, the last of the Block I series, was launched on Dec.
 5, 2009, aboard a Delta IV launch vehicle.
-The fourth and fifth satellites, part of the Block II series, were launched on Jan.
-19, 2012 and May 24, 2013 respectively, also aboard a Delta.
-All five operational satellites are meeting or exceeding their mission requirements.
+The fourth, fifth and sixth satellites, part of the Block II series, were launched on Jan.
+19, 2012, May 24, 2013 and August 7, 2013 respectively, also aboard a Delta.
+All six operational satellites are meeting or exceeding their mission requirements.

 WGS supports communications links within the government's allocated 500 MHz of X-band and 1 GHz of Ka-band spectrum.
 The WGS payload can filter and route 4.875 GHz of instantaneous bandwidth.
 Depending on the mix of ground terminals, data rates and modulation schemes employed, each satellite can support data transmission rates ranging from 2.1 Gbps to more than 3.6 Gbps.
 By comparison, a DSCS III satellite will support up to 0.25 Gbps.